StevenLaczko/toki-pona-templeos-game/README.md

 This game was made in TempleOS, a one-man-made OS.
 It's very quirky.
 The creator, Terry Davis, suffered from mental illness during its creation and up until his death in 2018.
 It's a remarkable project, and it is very fun to program in its unique JIT-compiled C-like language.
 This game was made to run in Qemu, an OS emulator.

+The symbols and language used in the game are **toki pona**, a minimalistic philosophical constructed language made by Sonja Lang with only ~130 words.

 ## Installation
 Installing qemu first is recommended.
 My installer just uses apt which is only for debian-based distros.